Hostile Takeover

 Within the spire, J planned stops at six points of interest.

-The first thing J showed the drone is nothing.
-The ground throughout the spire is cluttered.
+The first thing J showed the drone was nothing.
+The ground throughout the spire was cluttered.
 Piles of mechanical parts, and even in the occasional swaths cleared of severed limbs and chassis, bolts and wires and plastic shards abound.
 Splatters of inedible oil were everywhere.
 Occasionally, J tasked drones with cleaning it up.
 Mostly as punishment; as a project, it was hopeless, given parts from the ‘ceiling’ occasionally rained down even now.

 One section, though, sat clear, protected by a tarp ceiling far above.
 A circle of drone arms stood erect around it, electrical wire forming a loop.